t-firmware-section/pbctf2023_writeups/decompressme-2.md

 We concluded that the first word is the master gain and the two other words are probably right and left values.

 ## Format comparison
 We decided to compare the data to other known formats of audio compression.
-After looking at many different types we arrives at the conclusion that the protocol was custom or at least a variation on known algorithms.
+After looking at many different types we arrive at the conclusion that the protocol was custom or at least a variation on known algorithms.
 We even wrote a script to generate .au headers and listened to all the outputs but with no success.

 ## Custom format design